Skip to main content

 Omni Editing with the Inline Editor

-Omni Editing is powered by the latest Omni models and facilitated by the Inline Editor, a new prompt bar that appears when viewing a generated image.
+Omni Editing is powered by the latest Omni models and facilitated by the Inline Editor, a prompt bar that appears when viewing a generated image.

 The Inline Editor lets you effortlessly handle anything from small tweaks to whole vibe changes.
 Instantly add references and type out instructions for what you want to change, and the editor will follow.